kaa-serpent/MIDIgnon/README.md

 ```

 *Each button is connected to its corresponding GPIO pin and to VCC (3.3v).
 The internal pull-down resistors are used.*
 *Each potentiometer's signal pin is connected to its corresponding ADC pin.
-The other two pins are connected to VCC (3.3V or VBUS) and Ground (GND).*
+The other two pins are connected to VCC (3.3V) and Ground (GND).*

 ## 🚀 Software & Setup